Phil Katz

-Phillip Walter Katz (November 3, 1962 – April 14, 2000) was a computer programmer best known as the co-creator of the Zip file format for data compression, and the author of PKZIP, a program for creating zip files that ran under DOS.
-A copyright lawsuit between System Enhancement Associates (SEA) and Katz's company, PKWARE, Inc., was widely publicized in the BBS community in the late 1980s.
-Phil Katz's software business was very successful, but he struggled with social isolation and chronic alcoholism in the last years of his life.
+Phillip Walter Katz (November 3, 1962 – April 14, 2000) was a computer programmer best known as the co-creator of the ZIP file format for data compression, and the author of PKZIP, a program for creating zip files that ran under DOS.

+A copyright lawsuit between System Enhancement Associates (SEA) and Katz's company, PKWARE, was widely publicized in the BBS community in the late 1980s.
+Katz's software business was very successful, but he struggled with social isolation and chronic alcoholism in the last years of his life.

-Career
+Education and career

 Phil Katz was a graduate of Nicolet High School in Glendale, Wisconsin.
-Katz graduated from the Computer Science Engineering program at the University of Wisconsin–Milwaukee.
+He graduated from the Computer Science Engineering program at the University of Wisconsin–Milwaukee.
 After his graduation, he was hired by the Allen-Bradley company as a programmer.
 He wrote code to run programmable logic controllers, which operated manufacturing equipment on shop floors worldwide for Allen-Bradley's customers.

 PKARC and PKWARE

 Katz left Allen-Bradley in 1986 to work for Graysoft, a Milwaukee-based software company.
 At the time, he had worked on an alternative to Thom Henderson's ARC, named PKARC.
 ARC was written in C, with the source code available on System Enhancement Associates' bulletin board system (BBS).
 PKARC, written partially in assembly language, was much faster.
 Katz had a special flair for optimizing code: besides writing critical code in assembly language, he would write C code to perform the same task in several different ways and then examine the compiler output to see which produced the most efficient assembly code.
 He first publicly released only PKXARC, an extraction program, as freeware.
 Its much greater speed caused it to spread very quickly throughout the BBS community.
 Strong positive feedback and encouragement prompted Katz to release his compression program, PKARC, and eventually to make his software shareware.
-Katz founded PKWARE, Inc. (Phil Katz Software) in 1986, with the company's operations located in his home in Glendale, Wisconsin, but he remained at Graysoft until 1987.
+He founded PKWARE, Inc. (Phil Katz Software) in 1986, with the company's operations located in his home in Glendale, Wisconsin, but he remained at Graysoft until 1987.
 Steve Burg, a former Graysoft programmer, joined PKWARE in 1988.